8gears/n8n-helm-chart/README.md

 # Set this if running behind a reverse proxy and the external port is different from the port n8n runs on
 #   WEBHOOK_TUNNEL_URL: "https://n8n.myhost.com/

+# Set additional environment variables on the Deployment from k8s secrets
+envFrom: []
+# List of existing secrets to add to deployments
+# - secretRef:
+#     name: secret-name

 replicaCount: 1

 image: